django-cms/django-cms/docs/getting_started/configuration.rst

 ``limits``
     Limit the number of plugins that can be placed inside this placeholder.
     Dictionary keys are plugin names and the values are their respective limits.
-Special case: ``globa` - Limit the absolute number of plugins in this placeholder regardless of type (takes precedence over the type-specific limits).
+Special case: ``global`` - Limit the absolute number of plugins in this placeholder regardless of type (takes precedence over the type-specific limits).